krilangs/ComPhys---Master/README.md

 * *Trilepton_read_root.py* reads the ROOT file with uproot, then creates desired dataframes and variables and saves those dataframes as .h5-files.

 * *Trilepton_classifier.py* reads the .h5-files with the dataframes, and uses machine learning algorithms to do a multi-classification analysis to predict particles.

+* *Trilepton_plotter.py* reads the flat dataframe, and plots manually chosen variables that are avaiable in the dataframe.